DGotshalk/Todo-Manager/README.md

 # Todo-Manger
-A todo manager written with qt to help me focus and organize
+A planner written in C++ and Qt, designed to help users focus and organize.

-##Things to finish:
+## Libarary Requirements
+Using this program requires the following be installed:
+	- C++17 (or whatever version you used)
+	- Qt5 (or whatever version you used)

+## Building and using
+This program needs to be built before it can be run, build using \\
+`Whatever you run to build the program` \\

+## In development:
 	- Ability to change daily list
 	- Write Daily lists in advance
 	- Weekly goals
 	- Overarching goals
 	- Daily Task Rollback
 	- Percentage tasks completed
-	-	Better layout
+	- Layout tweaks
-	-	Dark colors
+	- Colorscheme adjustments